kele6ra/CloneChecker/README.md

 Download html paged with students score to `scores` page.

+If you want to work with PRs you should use github token, rename token.cfg.example to token.cfg and add token to it.

 Parameters can be set in `config.cfg` file:
  - download_data (true/false) - clone student's repo to `data` direcory or check remotely
  - limit (0-0.99) - percent of unique check